jacblo/yuda_assembly/README.md

 ## Getting Started

-The hardware requires vivado and the cmod-s7 fpga. if you replace the xdc constraint file with a fitting one for your fpga which also support uart then you can use it too.
+The hardware requires vivado and the cmod-s7 fpga. if you replace the xdc constraint file with a fitting one for your fpga which also has a uart connection (through usb ideally) then you can use it too.
 The website side is explained in the [website's readme](website/README.md)